Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_11_collections.rst.txt

     for t in temperatures:
         print(t)

-This kind of value assignment (as in the first line of the program) is also called tuple packing.
+This kind of value assignment (as in the first line of the program) is known as tuple packing.
 The reverse assignment is also possible: when we know how many elements are there in a tuple, we can assign the tuple elements to the corresponding number of variables:

 .. activecode:: console__collections_tuple2